 A little more about SNPs

 Single-Nucleotide Polymorphisms (SNPs) are critical for R1b people.
 R1b is both a very large group and relatively young.
 Most European R1b paternal lineages are related within the last several thousand years.
 That means that R1b STR based haplotypes often look alike.
 The most common pattern of Y STRs is the Western Atlantic Modal Haplotype (WAMH).
 Most R1b people match several components of it.
 It is just a remnant of the fact we are closely related.
 SNPs help differentiate the branches of R1b’s descendants tree.
-The most current formal Y descendants tree is at the International Society of Genetic Genealogy (ISOGG) web link http://isogg.org/tree/ISOGG_HapgrpR.html A high level simplified version is on this projects "About" overview web page.
+A high level simplified version is on this projects "About" overview web page.

 R1b itself, the main branch of our tree, is marked by the SNP M343.
 We all are M343+ since it was present in our common ancestor, a single prehistoric man.
-If you scroll down the ISOGG web site to where R1b starts you’ll find a couple hundred branches under R1b that are marked by SNPs.
-The number of branches discovered continues to grow.
+There are now thousands of known branches on the R1b tree.

 Many of these branches have coincidentally matching Y STRs.
 In other words, their branches appear to cross.
 This gives us false matches.This is definitely a problem with limited haplotypes of 12 and 25 STR markers.
 Getting up to 37 helps, but 67 is really needed.

 STRs are very useful for general guidance and for matching at the very recent family level, but they are not 100% reliable since some mutate relatively quickly and go both up and down and back to where they started from.